gnithin/covey.town/FEATURES.md

 Note that, when you block a user, you are blocking them interacting with you, only by chat.
 The setting just affects the spatial-chat and not the spatial-video feature.

-TODO: Change "Block Player" to "Block User" in the code!
 TODO: Add screenshots/GIF

 ### Rich text editor